harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 42 years, and the previously bumpy trend line is now smooth.

-**Please keep in mind that smoothing does not simply flatten the curve, it changes the values of the each data point.**
+**Please keep in mind that smoothing does not simply flatten the curve; it changes the values of each data point.**
 The year labels, however, will not change.
 This means that a with smoothing enabled, a data point associated with a particular year will have values from other years averaged into it.
 Smoothing affects data in both the graph and table views, but not CSV or JSON downloads.